openbiomechanics/gadd/README.md

 # Gait in Aging and Disease Database

+For more information on the challenge, look [here](https://physionet.org/physiobank/database/gaitdb/).

 To create a Conda environment, please enter the following into a shell:

 ```shell